pixelgrade/pixelgrade-assistant/readme.txt

 If you identify any errors or have an idea for improving the plugin, please open an [issue](https://github.com/pixelgrade/pixelgrade-assistant/issues?stage=open).

-If Github is not your thing but you are passionate about Backstage and want to help us make it better, don't hesitate to [reach us](https://pixelgrade.com/contact/).
+If Github is not your thing but you are passionate about Pixelgrade Assistant and want to help us make it better, don't hesitate to [reach us](https://pixelgrade.com/contact/).

 == Credits ==